 Stock coverage: days cover calculation and other stock metrics

 Anyone who manages inventory is familiar with stock coverage.
-The question is, how do you measure 'days cover calculation' and other useful inventory metrics.
+The question is, how do you calculate a 'days cover' metric and make sure you have just the right level of stock on hand?

 If you’re a distribution company, managing stock coverage is essential and having accurate stock measurements at your fingertips is the difference between turning a profit or not.
 The sooner you move your inventory, ship it at the lowest cost and not get caught with too much dead stock, the better your balance sheet.